AydenB/mkdocs/docs/how-to/Dac Calendar EOY.md

 4. Press F10 to generate the new calendar record.

 ## Validating Calendar records
-After adding the calendar records for an upcoming year, the Edit Calendar File application is used to make any necessary changes to the closing dates, and designate on which dates closing procedures will be executed.
+After adding the calendar records for an upcoming year, use the Edit Calendar File application to adjust closing dates and designate which dates will run closing procedures.
 Please review your holiday dates and update the closing records accordingly.

 1. Review the calendar close dates from 1, 4, 10
 2. Restrict the view to the new year- (010126 for Jan 1, 2026).